On algebraic structures of the Hochschild complex: Cyclic cohomology

-The proof is a consequence of the following identity for BV algebras:
+The proof is a consequence of the following identity for BV-algebras:

 This is a generalized form of the 7-term identity which is rather easy to prove.
-We refer the reader to \cite{West} for a more operadic approach on the gravity algebra structure.
+We refer the reader to~\cite{West} for a more operadic approach on the gravity algebra structure.

-The Lie bracket on cyclic homology is known in the literature under the name \emph{string bracket}.
-For surfaces it was discovered by W. Goldman \cite{Gold} who studied the symplectic structure of the representation variety of fundamental groups of surfaces, or equivalently the moduli space of flat connections.
-His motivation lied in the dynamics of Teichm\"uller theory and Hamiltonian vector fields of Thurston earthquakes.
-It was then generalized by Chas-Sullivan using a purely topological construction to manifolds of all dimension.
-A geometrical description of the string bracket is given in \cite{AZ} (and \cite{ATZ}) which generalizes Goldman's computation for surfaces using Chen iterated integrals to arbitrary even dimensions.
+The Lie bracket on cyclic homology is known in the literature under the name of \emph{string bracket}.
+For surfaces it was discovered by W. Goldman~\cite{Gold} who studied the symplectic structure of the representation variety of fundamental groups of surfaces, or equivalently the moduli space of flat connections.
+His motivation came from Teichm\"uller theory.
+The Goldman bracket was generalized by Chas and Sullivan to manifolds of all dimensions using a purely topological construction.
+The geometric description of the string bracket given in~\cite{AZ} (and~\cite{ATZ}) generalizes Goldman's computation for surfaces to arbitrary even dimensions using Chen iterated integrals.